pamgv/ensu-2025-insecurity-analysis/README.md

 Initially, these values were incorrectly treated as valid insecurity levels, which inflated the results.

-They were explicitly removed from the analysis to ensure that the **insecurity score reflects only valid responses**.
+They were explicitly removed from the analysis to ensure that the insecurity score reflects only valid responses.

 ---